-Attribute Measure Target Notes Distribution: extent of anadromy Percentage of river accessible 100% of river channels down to second order accessible from estuary multiple barriers to fish migration in the Boyne system for A conservation limit (CL) is defined by the North Adult spawning fish Number Conservation limit (CL) for each system consistently exceeded Salmon fry abundance Number of fry/5 minutes electrofishing Maintain or exceed 0+ fry mean catchment-wide abundance threshold value.
-Currently set at 17 salmon fry/5 minutes sampling Target is threshold value for rivers currently exceeding their conservation limit (CL) Out-migrating smolt abundance Number No significant decline Smolt abundance can be negatively affected by a number of impacts such as estuarine pollution, predation and sea lice (Lepeophtheirus salmonis) Number and distribution of redds Number and occurrence No decline in number and distribution of spawning redds due to anthropogenic causes Salmon spawn in dean gravels.
+Attribute Measure Target Notes Distribution: extent of anadromy Percentage of river accessible 100% of river channels down to second order accessible from estuary Artificial barriers block salmons' upstream migration thereby limiting species to lower stretches and restricting access to spawning areas.
+There are multiple barriers to fish migration in the Boyne system Adult spawning Number fish Conservation limit (CL) for each system consistently exceeded Salmon fry abundance Number of fry/5 minutes electrofishing Maintain or exceed 0+ fry mean catchment-wide abundance threshold value.
+Currently set at 17 salmon fry/5 minutes sampling Target is threshold value for rivers currently exceeding their conservation limit (CL) Out-migrating Number No significant decline Smolt abundance can be negatively a number of impacts such as estuarine Smolt abundance can be negatively affected by a number of impacts such as estuarine pollution, predation and sea lice (Lepeophtheirus salmonis) distribution of distribution of spawning habitat for salmon in the Boyne Salmon spawn in clean gravels.
 There is restricted habitat for salmon in the Boyne and habitat rehabilitation programmes have been undertaken i sections of the catchment Water quality EPA Q value At least Q4 at all sites sampled by EPA Q values based on triennial water quality surveys carried out by the Environmental Protection Agenc (EPA)

-55 Otter Lutra lutra 9 maintain the favourable conservation condition of Otter (Lutra lutra) in River Boyne and ver Blackwater SAC, which is defined by the following list of attributes and targets: Attribute Measure Target Notes Distribution Percentage positive survey sites No significant decline Measure based on standard otter survey techniqu Favourable Conservation Status (FCS) target, bas on 1980/81 survey findings, is 88% in SACs.
+55 Otter Lutra lutra 9 Otter (Lutra lutra) in River Boyne ar ng list of attributes and targets: Attribute Measure Target Notes Distribution Percentage positive survey sites No significant decline Measure based on standard otter survey techniqu Favourable Conservation Status (FCS) target, bas on 1980/81 survey findings, is 88% in SACs.
 Curr range is estimated at 93.6% (Reid et al., 2013) Extent of terrestrial habitat Hectares No significant decline.
 Area mapped and calculated as 447.6ha along river banks/ lake shoreline/around ponds No field survey.
-Areas mapped to include 10m terrestrial buffer, identified as critical for otters (NPWS, 2007), along rivers and around water boo Extent of freshwater (river) habitat Kilometres No significant decline.
+Areas mapped to include 10m terrestrial buffer, identified as critical for otters (NPWS, 2007), along rivers and around water box Extent of freshwater (river) habitat Kilometres No significant decline.
 Length mapped and calculated as 263.3km No field survey.
-River length calculated on the bas that otters will utilise freshwater habitats from estuary to headwaters (Chapman and Chapman, 1982) Extent of freshwater (lake) habitat Hectares No significant decline.
+River length calculated on the ba that otters will utilise freshwater habitats from estuary to headwaters (Chapman and Chapman, 1982) Extent of freshwater (lake) habitat Hectares No significant decline.
 Area mapped and calculated as 31.6ha No field survey.
-Area mapped based on evidence that otters tend to forage within 80m of the shoreline (NPWS, 2007) Couching sites and holts Number No significant decline Otters need lying up areas throughout their territor where they are secure from disturbance (Kruuk ar Moorhouse, 1991; Kruuk, 2006) Fish biomass available Kilograms No significant decline Broad diet that varies locally and seasonally, but dominated by fish, in particular salmonids, eels ar sticklebacks in freshwater (Bailey and Rochford, 2006; Reid et al., 2013) Barriers to connectivity Number No significant increase Otters will regularly commute across stretches of open water up to 500m, e.g. between the mainlar and an island; between two islands; across an estuary (De Jongh and O'Neill, 2010).
+Area mapped based on evidence that otters tend to forage within 80m of the shoreline (NPWS, 2007) Couching sites and holts Number No significant decline Otters need lying up areas throughout their territr where they are secure from disturbance (Kruuk a Moorhouse, 1991; Kruuk, 2006) Fish biomass available Kilograms No significant decline Broad diet that varies locally and seasonally, but dominated by fish, in particular salmonids, eels ar sticklebacks in freshwater (Bailey and Rochford, 2006; Reid et al., 2013) Barriers to connectivity Number No significant increase Otters will regularly commute across stretches of open water up to 500m, e.g. between the mainla and an island; between two islands; across an estuary (De Jongh and O'Neill, 2010).
 It is import that such commuting routes are not obstructed

-3.2.1.5 Baseline Conservation Status of the site
+2.5.1.5 Baseline Conservation Status of the site

-A synopsis of the conservation status of this site is provided in Table 16 and Table 17.
+A synopsis of the conservation status of this site is provided in Table 10 and Table 11.

 Annex I Habitat types Site assessment

-Code PF NP Cover [ha] AIBICID AIBIC
+Code PF NP Cover [ha] Cave [number] Data quality A B C D A B C

 Representativity Relative Surface Conservation Global

 72308 23.21 м В С В в

-91E0 8 23.21 м В В В в
+91E0 8 23.21 М В В В в

-Table 16: Habitat types present on site and assessment for them
+Table 10: Habitat types present on site and assessment for them